Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 We can't use BFS or DFS anymore to find the shortest path since those two algorithms don't take weights into consideration.
 So what can we use instead?

 **[Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)** is a shortest path algorithm that takes weighted edges into consideration!
-From the starting node, the algorithmvisits neighbors one by one and _assigns them a distance value based on the cumulative weights of the shortest path to get to that neighbor_.
+From the starting node, the algorithm visits neighbors one by one and _assigns them a distance value based on the cumulative weights of the shortest path to get to that neighbor_.
 Distances are updated if a shorter path can be found, and once we're at the target node, we'll know the shortest path to get to there.
 It's like running a more thoughtful BFS!

 **Note:** For the below challenge, you'll be using the weighted graph from the starter code, which can be found [here](INSERT_LINK_TO_WEIGHTED_GRAPH)

 **Challenge 2:** Write a function that takes in a weighted graph and two nodes (A and B) as input, and outputs the shortest path from A to B using Dijkstra's algorithm.

 ### **`CODE GOES HERE`**
 - step by step walkthrough of implementing Dijkstra

 ### The Long and Short of it is...
 Now we can handle the shortest path for both unweighted _and_ weighted graphs!
 Great work!
 It's great to find the _shortest_ path, but sometimes we want to know more about a graph.
 There's a lot of properties around distance we can measure, and we'll dive into another one of them in the next chapter!